ublue-os/ucore/README.md

 ### Prerequsites

-This image is not currently avaialable for direct install.
+This image is not currently available for direct install.
 The user must follow the [CoreOS installation guide](https://docs.fedoraproject.org/en-US/fedora-coreos/bare-metal/).
 There are varying methods of installation for bare metal, cloud providers, and virtualization platforms.

 All CoreOS installation methods require the user to [produce an Ignition file](https://docs.fedoraproject.org/en-US/fedora-coreos/producing-ign/).
 This Ignition file should, at mimimum, set a password and SSH key for the default user (default username is `core`).